 Diversity is a key issue in contemporary publishing.
 Voices from marginalised communities must be heard both within the industry and amongst published authors.
 A Book Trust report covering 2007-2017 stated that 5.6% of published UK children’s authors are from a black and minority ethnic (BAME) background (Ramdershand-Bold 2018).
 Melanie Ramdershand-Bold – an Associate Professor at UCL who spoke at the conference – explained that between 2006 and 2019 only 2.24% of YA authors were British people of colour (Ramdershand-Bold 2019).
 As children’s authors are sent online to promote themselves, I fear that diversity is not being considered.

-Social media can be fraught with problems for people of colour (PoC).
+Social media can be fraught with problems for people of colour.
 It has been argued that social media is a ‘racialised space’, meaning that sites like Twitter can be a microcosm of racist behaviour (Williams, Bryant, Carver 2019).
 This has been the case for BAME children’s authors.
-Bestselling author Sharna Jackson was heavily trolled the day her 2019 book High Rise Mystery was released for promoting diversity in an interview.
-For a PoC online, this strain can often lead to ‘racial battle fatigue’; a literal exhaustion from online combat relating to one’s racial or ethnic identity (Williams, Bryant, Carver 2019).
+Bestselling author Sharna Jackson was heavily trolled the day her 2019 book High Rise Mystery was released for simply promoting diversity in an online interview.
+For people of colour on social media, this strain can often lead to ‘racial battle fatigue’; a literal exhaustion from online combat relating to one’s racial or ethnic identity (Williams, Bryant, Carver 2019).
 Encouraging children’s authors to go online should be accompanied by marketing strategies that value the wellbeing of an author, ensuring a consistent output of great content that will generate print sales.

 To return to Fletcher’s assertion; of course, social media gives everyone access to a platform to promote themselves, but it does not provide a level playing field for all.
 With online abuse increasing in in the UK during lockdown, now more than ever, publishers need to protect their human resources by providing comprehensive marketing strategies online (End Violence Against Women 2020).